enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/the-print-output.md

 ## Content

-After witnessing your avatar fall out of who knows where, take a look at the output tab at the bottom.
+After witnessing your avatar fall out of who knows where take a look at the output tab at the bottom.
 If you scroll up, you will find the following line:

 ![first-print-line](https://img.enkipro.com/5359fcdecec00d1433765c0f65e813a4.png)